tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 Calico Enterprise BGP service advertisement allows you to directly access the service without using a NodePorts or LoadBalancer service or a cluster Ingress Controller.

-1. let's start by taking look at the state of routes on the bastion node.
+1. let's start by taking a look at the state of routes on the `bastion` node.
 If you completed the previous lab correctly, you should see one route that was learned from Calico that provides access to the nginx pod that was created in the externally routable namespace (the route ending in `proto bird` in this example output).
-In this lab we will advertise Kubernetes services (rather than individual pods) over BGP.
+In this section, we will advertise Kubernetes services rather than individual pods over BGP.

 ```
 ip route